 Buttercream is my favourite and my go-to frosting for all occasions.
 Cinnamon buttercream is a super simple version, adding just a bit of ground cinnamon to the mix, which comes through really well.
 As I still had some extra juices from the tin, I also figured, why not add that in too!

-For buttercream, you will need room temperature butter, soft enough to beat.
 I'd definitely recommend using an electric stand mixer for this, but I appreciate that may not be an option.
 If you don't have access to a stand mixer, you can cream this together by hand, but it will take a bit longer.

-In the bowl of an electric mixer, beat the butter for a minute until it is creamy.
-Next, add the sifted icing sugar.
+- Next, add the sifted icing sugar.
 I do this in two additions.
 First, I add half and beat to combine, then I add the second half and begin beating.
-While it is beating after the second addition, add in your cinnamon, vanilla and peach juices.
-Beat for a couple of minutes on a low setting until well mixed and creamy.

 Depending on what you want to do with the icing, you may then want to add a bit of milk.
 The milk will thin out the frosting and should be used sparingly to avoid making this into a glaze.
 If you want to pipe your frosting, adding a teaspoon of milk will make all the difference to the ease of using it!